feliperaindo/script-pull-request-trybe/README.md

 <br>

 Open terminal and type the follow command `"path/script-to-pr.sh https://github.com/... fistName lastName"` and the script will be sure to do all of work.

+>*Example*: if I want to clone this repository and open a Pull Request I run the follow command in my computer terminal `~/script-to-pr.sh https://github.com/feliperaindo/scritp-pull-request-trybe felipe carvalho`.
+>
+>Note that the `path/` is represented by `~/` that represents my directory `home/` on system root.
+>
+>The `script-to-pr.sh` is called by this part of command.
+>
+>The `https://github.com/feliperaindo/scritp-pull-request-trybe` is the github repository identification who I want to clone.
+>
+>At a final two arguments `felipe` e `carvalho` they are the parameters `firstName` and `lastName` described in script code.